-Grou 2021 \$ p 2020 \$ Payment for services: Boardroom Pty Limited (Former Director S. Karzis is the General Manager of Corporate Counsel Pty Ltd, a subsidiary of Boardroom) provided professional registry and corporate secretarial services to Crowd Media Holdings Ltd. Amounts reported are until resignation as a director by S. Karzis on 10 February 2020. - 63,018 Compensation paid to Sophie Karzis, Former Director and legal counsel, via monies paid to her company, Corporate Counsel Pty Ltd. - 32,979 Wholesale Investor Pty Ltd (Director D. Carosa is a 7% shareholder) provided investor promotions services to Crowd Media Holdings Ltd. 6,000 6,000 Mish Guru Limited (Director D. Carosa is a 0.25% shareholder) provided marketing services to Crowd Media Holdings Limited subsidiaries. - 5,874 Other expense/(receipt) transactions: Dominet Digital Corporation Pty Ltd (a Carosa vendor) paid Crowd Media Holdings Ltd for office space rented, at cost, which was partially offset by payments made to Dominet for virtual PA services and mobile phone reimbursement, at cost.
-(5,196) (120) Global Internet Ventures Pty Ltd (Director D. Carosa is a 15% shareholder) paid Crowd Media Holdings Ltd for office space rented, at cost.
-(118,714) (111,010) Kindy Now Pty Ltd (Director D. Carosa is a 7.74% shareholder) paid Crowd Media Holdings Ltd for office space rented, at cost. - (20,819) Lab Brands Ltd (Director S. Schapera is a Director and CEO) supplied products and services to Crowd Media Holdings Ltd relating to the selling of London Labs products in the Direct-to-Consumer division.
-24,356 16,551 Invincible Brands Lifestyle Services GmbH (Director S. Schapera is a Non-Executive Director) paid Crowd Media Holdings Ltd for marketing and selling of its products, net of the related product and distribution expenses owed by Crowd.
-(254,159) (224,082)
+Group 2022 \$ 2021 \$ Payment for services: Wholesale Investor Pty Ltd (Director D. Carosa is a 7% shareholder) provided investor promotions services to Crowd Media Holdings Ltd. - 6,000 Other expense/(receipt) transactions: Dominet Digital Corporation Pty Ltd (a Carosa vendor) paid Crowd Media Holdings Ltd for office space rented, at cost, which was partially offset by payments made to Dominet for virtual PA services and mobile phone reimbursement, at cost.
+(8,091) (5,196) Global Internet Ventures Pty Ltd (Director D. Carosa is a 15% shareholder) paid Crowd Media Holdings Ltd for office space rented, at cost.
+(18,947) (118,714) HIVELLO.COM LTD (Director Domenico Carosa is a Director and CEO) paid Track Concepts for office space rented, at cost.
+(2,915) - Lab Brands Ltd (Director S. Schapera is a Director and CEO) supplied products and services to Crowd Media Holdings Ltd relating to the selling of London Labs products in the Direct-to-Consumer division.
+2,251 24,356 Invincible Brands Lifestyle Services GmbH (Director S. Schapera is a Non-Executive Director) paid Crowd Media Holdings Ltd for marketing and selling of its products, net of the related product and distribution expenses owed by Crowd.
+30,307 (254,159) Receivable from and payable to related parties The following balances are outstanding at the reporting date in relation to transactions with related ed parties: Group 2022 \$ 2021 \$ Current payables: Lab Brands Ltd (Director S. Schapera is a Director and CEO) supplied products and services to Crowd Media Holdings Ltd relating to the selling of London Labs products in the Direct-to-Consumer division 589 8,057 Invincible Brands Lifestyle Services GmbH (Director S. Schapera is a Non-Executive Director) paid Crowd Media Holdings Ltd for marketing and selling of its products, net of the related product and distribution expenses owed by Crowd.
+2,086 46,002 Other liabilities: Director S. Schapera held 500 Tranche 2 convertible notes issued by Crowd Media Holdings Ltd at 30 June 2021 (refer note 24). - 480,572 Director D. Carosa held 500 Tranche 2 convertible notes issued by Crowd Media Holdings Ltd at 30 June 2021 (refer note 24). - 48,057

-Note 34.
+Note 35.
 Related party transactions (continued)